cwoebker/como/README.md

 ## Advanced

 `como` stores all battery information (with zlib compression) in the file `~/.como`.
-You are free to do whatever you want with the data in that file, its yours after all.
+You are free to do whatever you want with this data, it is yours after all.

 So go out there and hack some code!